 DROP OFF / SET DOWN POINT

-From the start of season 2010/2011 the club has created a Drop off/ set down point at the rear of the Hirerite Building where disabled/elderly or infirm supporters will find seating provided for their convenience whilst their driver parks their vehicle away from the stadium.
-To avoid congestion this facility can only be used up until 45minutes before kick-off.
+There is a Drop off/ set down point at the front of the Spectrum Building on Ashton Road where disabled/elderly or infirm supporters will find seating provided for their convenience whilst their driver parks their vehicle away from the stadium.
+Wheelchairs are available on request.
+Matchday ambassadors are also on hand to give assistance.
+Please notify us when you book your tickets if you would like some help.

 Match day catering for Wheelchair / Ambulant disabled people is provided in the kiosks located near to the wheelchair areas.
 As we do not have low level counters at these refreshment kiosks the club stewards have been instructed to assist Wheelchair / Ambulant supporters with the purchase of refreshments, if requested.

-The club have provided disabled toilets adjacent to those areas occupied by wheelchair users.
+The club have provided accessible toilets adjacent to those areas occupied by wheelchair users.
 Each of the toilets is alarmed.

-Disabled toilets are located at the base of the Dolman Stand, in the Dolman Hall, Atyeo Concourse, and Premier Lounge.
+Accessible toilets are located at the base of the Dolman Stand, in the Dolman Hall, Atyeo Concourse, Next to Gate 5 in the Williams stand and in the Premier Lounge.

-If you experience any problems with the use of the disabled toilets please contact the nearest steward on the day or the club safety officer after the match.
+If you experience any problems with the use of the accessible toilets please contact the nearest steward on the day or the club safety officer after the match.

 ACCESS TO OTHER FACILITIES